CatherineTrevor/gothenburg-netball/README.md

 This project is my Milestone Project One as part of the Diploma in Software Development Course with the Code Institute.

-I am on the committee for the Gothenburg Netball Club: a team of amateur netball players, set up for English-speaking adults in Gothenburg.
+Gothenburg Netball Club is a team of amateur netball players, set up for English-speaking adults in Gothenburg.
-Sadly due to the current Covid-19 situation having such a negative impact on sports, we have been unable to have routine sessions, and therefore do not have a group of regular players.
+Due to the impact of Covid-19 during 2020 and 2021 on sports, the team have been unable to have training sessions, and therefore do not have a group of regular players.

-I am taking this opportunity to create a simple, clearly structured website to promote the club so that when we can start playing again in the spring, there is a larger awareness and interest in the club, encouraging site visitors to join a session and become paying members.
-It will also serve as a place that regular players can see upcoming training dates, times and locations.
+This website is a simple, clearly structured digitial communication platform, to promote the club increasing awareness and interest to encourage site visitors to join a training session, leading to regular paying members.
+It will also serve as a platform for regular players to find upcoming training dates, times and locations.

 The club's current online presence is via <a href="https://www.facebook.com/gothenburgnetball/" target="_blank">Facebook</a>.